 The rights of the holders of the Company's Class A common shares, Class B common shares, Class A1 common shares and Class B1 common shares are identical, except with respect to voting, transferability and conversion, as described below.
-As of December 31, 2017, the voting, dividend and liquidation rights of the holders of the Company's common shares were subject to and qualified by the rights, powers and preferences of the holders of the Preferred Shares as set forth above.
-In May 2018, following the conversion of the Preferred Shares into common shares, the voting, dividend and liquidation rights of the holders of the Company's common shares were then subject to and qualified by the rights, powers and preferences of the holders of the preferred shares, if any.
-As of December 31, 2019, no preferred shares were designated or issued.
+As of December 31, 2020, no preferred shares were designated or issued.